Dak Prescott Sex Tape Reportedly Being Shopped After Explicit Picture Release, Leaker Could Face Legal Trouble

 As the BBC reported, Collins ultimately accepted a plea deal that sent him to prison for 18 months in federal prison.

-His imprisonment didn’t stop the leaks, as Gizmodo noted that a new set of celebrity photos were released the following while Collins was still behind bars.
+His imprisonment didn’t stop the leaks, as Gizmodo noted that a new set of celebrity photos were released while Collins was still behind bars.
 Many of them were of actress Emma Watson, who herself was one of the most vocal critics of the initial leaks.

 It was not clear if the alleged nude photos of Dak Prescott were confirmed to be authentic, and the Dallas Cowboys quarterback has not commented on the matter.